onucsecu2/BullComp/README.md

 # BullComp
- This is a baby compiler
+ This is a baby compiler.Plz Dont give me stress or make me complex ^_^

  ### Example:
  ```sh